Who We Are

 Tracey Coulter recently retired from Pennsylvania’s Department of Conservation and Natural Resources where she inaugurated an agroforestry program to promote the economic and ecological values of trees outside of forests.
 As an agroforestry coordinator, Tracey collaborated with foresters farmers, researchers and practitioners across the country to build knowledge and implementation of agroforestry practices in the Mid-Atlantic region.
 Tracey has a master’s degree in Forest Resources with a focus on Human Dimensions from Penn State.

-Robbie Coville / Trees For Basic Needs
+Robbie Coville (KTCC Emeritus Director)/ Trees For Basic Needs

 Robbie Coville is a tree crops enthusiast focused on mutually-beneficial relationships between humans and sources of our sustenance.
 His education includes an AAS in Environmental and Natural Resources Conservation and a BS in Natural Resources Management both from SUNY College of Environmental Science and Forestry, and an MPS in Soil and Crop Sciences focused on agroforestry management planning from Cornell University.
 Robbie also has expertise in the science of tree benefits, having served as a Project Manager working on i-Tree Tools for over 6 years, where he led R&D and outreach about tree impacts on stormwater and air temperature.
 Throughout his work, Robbie has served as a liaison between numerous organizations.
 With his partner Naomi, Robbie operates a small tree nursery, grows hazelnuts, and advises on agroforestry near Birdsboro, Pennsylvania.